 Creating a Skincare Routine For Sensitive Skin

 The same nerve endings that help you feel the soft fur of your puppy or the warmth of your morning cup of coffee also cause you to feel the itching and pain of sensitive skin.
 Overly dry skin and a damaged skin barrier can no longer effectively protect those nerves in your skin, making you more prone to feeling the pain of sensitive skin.

 With a damaged barrier, irritants can more easily penetrate the skin, and the skin is less resilient to environmental aggressors like pollution, wind, and sun.
 So, a key strategy in caring for your sensitive skin is building a skincare routine that doesn't disrupt your skin barrier, but rather protects and strengthens it.

-And finally, add a bonus product (or two) to your routine with a hydrator like the Hydrate Moisturizing Toner right after cleansing or the Calm Facial Mist anytime throughout the day to keep your skin supple and soothed.
+And finally, add a bonus product (or two) to your routine with a hydrator like the Hydrate Moisturizing Toner or our Hydrate Serum with sodium hyaluronate (hyaluronic acid) right after cleansing or the Calm Facial Mist anytime throughout the day to keep your skin supple and soothed.
+Keeping your skin moisture barrier healthy can also help with skin sensitivity.
 With the right sensitive skin care routine, you can have glowing skin while still protecting those sensitive skin nerves!